williambhs/vault/CS/HTML/Syntax.md

 <!-- text goes here -->
 Anything between the tags is not displayed on the screen.
 Useful for notes, both to yourself and others who might view the source code of the page.

+<h3> Semantic Tags </h3>
+**< header >, < nav >, < main >, < aside >, < footer >**
+HTML5 introduced new tags called semantic tags - functions similarly to div but generally seen as better practice to use semantic tags.
+Similar to div as they provide a consistent structure that can be targeted with CSS/JavaScript - for example you can style all < header > elements consistently across a site.
+The introduction of semantic tags has generally made the div tag obsolete.
+The usage of each tag is as follows:

+*header* - contains introductory content
+*nav* - contains navigation content, such as a website navigation menu *main* - contains the main content of a document - only one main element should be used in each document *aside* - contains content tangentially related to the main content of the page